JasterV/jaster.xyz/src/content/blog/RcMapRust.md

 `DashMap`s are awesome but you still need to know how to use them properly!

-If you try to perform a write operation while in the same scope you are holding a read reference to it, the DashMap will silently deadlock instead of panicking or returning an error.
+If you try to perform a write operation while holding a read reference, your `DashMap` will silently deadlock instead of panicking or returning an error.

 ```rust
 {